dicebear/dicebear/apps/docs/pages/guides/use-the-library-with-godot/index.md

 The `size` option sets the `width` and `height` of the SVG, and Godot rasterizes at that resolution.
-Without it the avatar carries only a `viewBox`, and Godot falls back to those dimensions, 980 × 980 for most styles.
+Without it the avatar carries only a `viewBox`, and Godot falls back to those dimensions.
+Every style brings its own, so pass `size` instead of relying on them.

 The second argument of `LoadSvgFromString` scales on top of that.
 Passing `4.0` to a 128 px avatar gives you a 512 px texture: